Scatenix/Void-Merchants/README.md

 # Pending Improvements

+- Save mechanism (if there are still tokens left).
+Save in the trade menu
+    - Because of space constraint, maybe just place a "hit x to save" next to the leave button
 - Explain abbreviations like wps, sts, and so on
-- Save mechanism (if there are still tokens left)
-- Change dialogue advance symbol to the o-button symbol
-- Change order of trading to have "leave" at the bottom
+    - Will probably not happen.
+I don't know where to put it.
+Players should just figure it out by themselves

 # License